-We believe that a holistic view of investments, including consideration of ESG factors, promotes a well-rounded approach to investing with better return outcomes for clients.
-In making investment, retention and divestment decisions, we may look at a range of ESG standards and use a range of tools and methodologies to assist with decision-making.
+We believe that a holistic view of a company, including the consideration of ESG factors, promotes a well-rounded approach to investing with better risk adjusted return outcomes for clients.
+In making investment decisions, we consider ESG through a range of perspectives including our proprietary ESG&E scoring system, external sustainability data and engagement with companies to assist with decision-making.

-The research we undertake into a company’s ESG attributes, in conjunction with our analysis of the numbers and financials, can provide us with a more holistic view than the numbers and financial analysis alone.
-We run our own ESG database including scoring companies on ESG attributes.
-We take a pragmatic, analyst driven approach.
-We believe that this approach will ultimately lead to better return outcomes for our clients.
+The research we undertake on ESG attributes, in conjunction with the analysis of the numbers and financials, can provide us with a more holistic view of the company.
+We have compiled our own ESG database and have developed a proprietary ESG&E scoring system (see ‘Our Integration of ESG’).
+We believe that this approach will ultimately lead to better risk-adjusted return outcomes for our clients.

-Our policy is to vote on all company resolutions, where we have the ability to do so.
-We believe that voting rights are a valuable asset and should be held in high regard.
-We try to vote ‘yes’ or ‘no’ in all circumstances.
+Our policy is to vote on all company resolutions.
+We believe that voting rights are a valuable asset and should be used appropriately for the long-term interests of shareholders.
+We seek to vote ‘yes’ or ‘no’ in all circumstances.
 We prefer not to ‘abstain’ from any vote.

 On an annual basis, we publish a summary of our proxy voting record.
-To read the 30 June 2017 report, please click here.
+To see the 30 June 2019 report, please click here.

 Only institutional, sophisticated and wholesale investors, as defined in the Corporations Act 2001 (Cth), may make applications to invest in the Perennial Private to Public Opportunities Fund.